bizweekgraphics/swoopyarrows/README.md

 ---
 <a href="#swoopyArrow" name="swoopyArrow">#</a> **swoopyArrow**()

-Create a new default swoopy arrow object.
+Create a new default swoopy arrow object (call it arrow), which in turn has the below functions.

 <a href="#arrow" name="arrow">#</a> **arrow**(*selection*)